Admissions Procedures

 Regular Decision - February 1

-*For full consideration for the entry-level master’s physician assistant, physical therapy and traditional nursing programs, we strongly encourage candidates to apply Early Action (November 15 application date).
+*For full consideration for the entry-level master’s physician assistant, physical therapy, diagnostic medical sonography, radiologic sciences and traditional nursing programs, we strongly encourage candidates to apply Early Action (November 15 application date).

 See the Quinnipiac application webpage for details.